 Royal Greenland will invest half a billion

-The self-government's largest company, Royal Greenland, will invest massively in existing factories and procurement facilities in Greenland.
-This is done to make production more efficient.
+The Self-Government's largest company, Royal Greenland, will invest massively in existing factories and procurement facilities in Greenland.
+This is done to streamline production.

-- I have got a super exciting job.
-Going forward, Royal Greenland must be a more efficient commercial and profitable company when we have completed investments of half a billion kroner, says Toke Binzer.
+– I have been given a super exciting job.
+In the future, Royal Greenland will be a more efficient commercial and profitable company, once we have completed investments of half a billion kroner, says Toke Binzer.

 Published

-- Over the upcoming ones three to five years, we will invest between DKK 500 and 600 million in land-based facilities in Greenland.
-Royal Greenland's board of directors has decided that.
+- Over the next three to five years, we will invest between 500 and 600 million kroner in land-based facilities in Greenland.
+This has been decided by Royal Greenland's board of directors.

-This is what Toke Binzer, the new managing director, tells us director of the self-governing fishing group, in an exclusive interview with Sermitsiaq.
+This is what Toke Binzer, the new CEO of the self-government-owned fishing group, says in an exclusive interview with Sermitsiaq.

-Toke Binzer and his predecessor, Preben Sunke, presented the historically large investment plan that will strengthen Royal Greenland, for the board just before Christmas.
+Toke Binzer and his predecessor, Preben Sunke, presented the historically large investment plan that will strengthen Royal Greenland to the board just before Christmas.

-With the board's approval, the investment plan fell through space, so it must be described as good news for Royal Greenland and for Greenland.
+With the board's approval, the investment plan fell into place, so it must be described as good news for Royal Greenland and for Greenland.

-Many of Royal Greenland's 38 factories and Procurement facilities in cities and towns in Greenland have for a number of years needed to be modernized.
+Many of Royal Greenland's 38 factories and procurement facilities in towns and settlements in Greenland have been in need of modernization for a number of years.

-- We have made a plan for how we do it, says Toke Binzer.
+- We have made a plan for how we will do it, says Toke Binzer.

-The group's factories and procurement facilities in Greenland are excluded to exaggerate it both very old and run down.
+The group's factories and procurement facilities in Greenland are, without exaggeration, both very old and worn out.
 In a nicer word, they are outdated.
-But the new investment plan needs to be cleaned up and invested massively in order to make production more efficient, believes the CEO.
+But a new investment plan requires cleaning up and massive investment to make production more efficient, the CEO believes.

 Needs a loving hand

-- We can see that Royal Greenland's land-based infrastructure in many places needs a loving hand, states Toke Binzer.
+- We can see that Royal Greenland's land-based infrastructure in many places needs a helping hand, states Toke Binzer.

-Over the past few years, the fishing group has with a gigantic investment program spent 2.5 billion kroner in the construction of a handful of new efficient and super modern trawlers.
+In recent years, the fishing group has invested 2.5 billion kroner in the construction of a handful of new, efficient and ultra-modern trawlers through a gigantic investment program.

-With the large investment program for the land-based facility in Greenland, the self-government's crown jewel has begun to upgrade significantly.
+With the major investment program for the land-based facilities in Greenland, the crown jewel of the self-government has begun to significantly upgrade.

-An efficient and modern production apparatus must streamline Royal Greenland's activities on land.
+An efficient and modern production system will streamline Royal Greenland's activities on land.

 Investing 20 million DKK in Sisimiut

-According to Toke, Royal Greenland is thus planning this year Binzer to invest approximately DKK 20 million in so-called maturation tanks for shrimp at the company's large shrimp factory in Sisimiut.
+This year, according to Toke Binzer, Royal Greenland plans to invest approximately 20 million kroner in so-called shrimp maturation tanks at the company's large shrimp factory in Sisimiut.

 In the tanks, the shrimp must be prepared to be peeled and cooked.

-The company is in the process of preparing the tender material The Sisimiut development.
+The company is in full swing preparing the tender documents for the Sisimiut expansion.

-- The maturing tanks can give us a bigger profit on the shrimp, which is one of ours core businesses we make good money on, explains Toke Binzer.
+- The maturation tanks can give us greater earnings on shrimp, which is one of our core businesses, we make good money from, explains Toke Binzer.

 Attu and Sarfannguit

-Royal Greenland will also be in the settlements of Attu and Sarfannguit this year in the process of investing a total of approximately DKK 30 million in new pilot projects, i.e. small plants.
+Royal Greenland will also start investing a total of approximately 30 million kroner in new pilot projects, i.e. small facilities, in the settlements of Attu and Sarfannguit this year.
 These are extensions and conversions in connection with existing land facilities.

-Royal Greenland is building a freezing layer in both places, while the rest of the factories are the existing plants.
+Royal Greenland is building a freezer at both locations, while the rest of the factories are the existing facilities.

-- We has created a concept for expanding the smaller factories according to the same model as we have used in Tasiilaq.
+- We have created a concept for expanding the smaller factories according to the same model that we have used in Tasiilaq.

-- The pilot projects will show how quickly, flexibly and cheaply we can build out the small places, he says.
+- The pilot projects will show how quickly, flexibly and cheaply we can expand in small places, he says.

 Cod - the new gold

-Toke Binzer says there are several reasons why Royal Greenland invests in land construction.
+Toke Binzer says there are several reasons why Royal Greenland is investing in land development.

-- For firstly, the land plants have a historical backlog in investments.
-Many in places we have dilapidated facilities that need a loving hand.
+- Firstly, the land-based facilities have a historical backlog in investments.
+In many places, we have dilapidated facilities that need a loving hand.

-- For another, we want to make production more efficient.
-It is important on both of them large factories and smaller plants so that we can get the most out of it as efficiently as possible of the raw materials.
+- Secondly, we want to streamline production.
+This is important in both large factories and smaller plants so that we can get the most out of the raw materials as efficiently as possible.

-- Thirdly, we want to be able to produce more cod, since the quotas on cod is growing, and the quotas for shrimp are getting smaller, says Toke Binzer.
+- Thirdly, we want to be able to produce more cod, as cod quotas are growing and shrimp quotas are decreasing, says Toke Binzer.

-With soaring global prices for cod, cod has become new gold for Royal Greenland, just as halibut and prawns have been for many year.
+With sky-high global cod prices, cod has become the new gold for Royal Greenland, just as halibut and shrimp have been for many years.

-- Therefore we have to prepare to adjust some of our production on land to the increasing quantities of cod.
-And production must be efficient, he says.
+- Therefore, we need to prepare ourselves to convert some of our production on land to the increasing quantities of cod.
+And the production must be efficient, he says.

-Binzer has moved in as CEO of Royal Greenlands headquarters in Nuuk on 1 December.
-He comes from a similar position in tele- and the postal company Tusass.
+Binzer has moved in as CEO at Royal Greenland's headquarters in Nuuk on December 1.
+He comes from a similar position at the telecommunications and postal company Tusass.

 Binzer: - Super exciting job

-The autonomously owned Tusass delivered a profit in 2024 after tax of DKK 124 million, or slightly more than the previous year.
+The self-government-owned Tusass delivered a profit after tax of 124 million kroner in 2024, or slightly more than the previous year.

-Binzer has had something of a baptism of fire as he now stands in spearheading the implementation of the large investment program in the deficit-stricken Royal Greenland.
+Binzer has had something of a baptism of fire as he is now in charge of implementing the major investment program in the loss-making Royal Greenland.

-It is a company that has struggled with huge losses on them foreign activities, especially in Chile and Norway.
-2024 was another year included blood-red figures in the accounts of Royal Greenland.
-Last year the group had one loss of almost DKK 200 million before tax.
+It is a company that has struggled with huge losses in its foreign operations, especially in Chile and Norway.
+2024 was another year of red numbers in Royal Greenland's accounts.
+Last year, the group had a deficit of almost 200 million kroner before tax.
 The 2025 accounts will be published in the spring.

-Toke Binzer says about his new top job:
+Toke Binzer says about her new top job:

-- Me got a super exciting job.
-From now on, Royal Greenland will be one more effective commercial and profitable company when we have completed investments of half a billion kroner.
+- I have got a super exciting job.
+In the future, Royal Greenland will be a more efficient commercial and profitable company, once we have made investments of half a billion kroner.

-- That is our responsibility as a self-governing owned company to give back to society, and I am deeply aware of that.
+- It is our responsibility as a self-governing company to give back to society, and I am deeply aware of that.

 Abonnementer